Robust Signal Recovery in Hadamard Spaces: Means in Hadamard Spaces

 Hansen \cite{Hansen} has introduced a mean specifically on the space of positive definite symmetric matrices.
-His goal was to construct a mean that is computationally more tractable than the Fr\'echet mean $b_{n}$.
+His goal was to construct a computationally more tractable mean than the Fr\'echet mean $b_{n}$.
 In this sense, the mean of Hansen is similar to $S_{n}$.
+Hansen's mean is based on the following observation: in Euclidean spaces, the mean of $n$ points can also be rewritten as

-His idea can be generalized to arbitrary Hadamard spaces (see \cite{kim}).
-We may inductively define $H_{n} = H_{n}(x_{1},\dots,x_{n})$ by
+i.e., we have a convex combination of convex combinations that can be computed recursively.
+Translating this idea into the language of Hadamard spaces (see \cite{kim}), we may inductively define $H_{n} = H_{n}(x_{1},\dots,x_{n})$ by

-In the Euclidean case $S_{n}$, $H_{n}$ and $b_{n}$ coincide, but in a Hadamard space they are known to differ (\cite{kim}, Example 5.3).
+In the Euclidean case $S_{n}$, $H_{n}$, and $b_{n}$ coincide, but in a Hadamard space they are known to differ (\cite{kim}, Example 5.3).
 Now the obvious question arises: How close are these means to each other in general?
 It turns out, that if the underlying sequence of points converges, the sequence of means converges to the same point for all means introduced in this section.
-In other words, the Cesaro's lemma is a universal property of means in spaces of non-positive curvature. \begin{lemma}[Stability of Cesaro means] Let $(x_{n})_{n\in \mathbb{N}}$ be a sequence of points in a Hadamard space converging to $x$.
-Furthermore, let $b_{n}$ be their barycenter, $S_{n}$ be the inductive mean, $\beta_{n} = \beta_{n}(x_{1},\dots,x_{n})$ be the mean introduced by A. Navas and let $c_{n}$ be any convex mean of $X_{n}$, where $X_{n}$ is drawn uniformly from $\{x_{1},\dots,x_{n}\}$.
+In other words, Ces\`aro's lemma is a universal property of means in spaces of non-positive curvature. \begin{lemma}[Stability of Ces\`aro means] Let $(x_{n})_{n\geq 1}$ be a sequence of points in a Hadamard space converging to $x$.
+Furthermore, let $b_{n}$ be their barycenter, $S_{n}$ be the inductive mean, $\beta_{n} = \beta_{n}(x_{1},\dots,x_{n})$ be the mean introduced by Navas, and let $c_{n}$ be any convex mean of $X_{n}$, where $X_{n}$ is drawn uniformly from $\{x_{1},\dots,x_{n}\}$.
 Then $b_{n},S_{n},\beta_{n},c_{n} \to x$. \end{lemma} \begin{proof} Starting with $b_{n}$, we observe that simply neglecting the negative part in the variance inequality \eqref{eq:var} yields